 Sometimes the return value from a routine that returns dynamic memory is not stored and, therefore, the pointer to the dynamic memory gets lost.
-This occurs, for example, in nested function calls.
-Code such as
+This occurs, for puts(savestring(s));

+User-Defined Models example, in nested function calls.
+Code such as should instead be written as